SpotlightKid/midiomatic/README.md

 * Sending can also be triggered when the transport state of the host changes to "playing", optionally only when the transport position is zero.
 * Lastly, sending can be triggered when receiving a selected MIDI Program Change event.
-There parameters to set the program number and the MIDI channel, which activate the trigger.
+There are parameters to set the program number and the MIDI channel of the PC event, which will trigger sending, when received.
 * If "Send Channel" is set to "All", all stored Control Change messages on all channels are sent.
 * The interval between sending each Control Change event can be set to